Personalized and Resilient Distributed Learning Through Opinion Dynamics: Conclusion

 \section{Conclusion}

-We have proposed a computationally efficient distributed learning algorithm by combining distributed gradient descent and Friedkin-Johnsen model.
-It accommodates for both personalization and resilience in the context of distributed learning.
-We precisely characterized both its geometric convergence rate and the worst-case distance from the nominal global optimum in the presence of attacks.
-We experimentally showed the effectiveness of our algorithm by testing it on classification tasks.
-In particular, we showcased its ability to learn personalized models that retain good generalization, and demonstrated how it enhances resilience against attacks which aim at disrupting the learning process.
+We have proposed a lightweight distributed learning algorithm which accommodates for personalization and resilience by combining distributed gradient descent and Friedkin-Johnsen model.
+We quantified both its geometric convergence rate and the worst-case distance from the nominal global optimum in the presence of attacks, and experimentally showed its effectiveness by testing it on various classification tasks.
+In particular, we showcased its ability to learn personalized models that retain good generalization and demonstrated how it enhances resilience against attacks aimed at disrupting the training.